5 Geometry operations

 5.3 Geometric operations on raster data

-Geometric raster operations include the shift, flipping, mirroring, scaling, rotation or warping of images.
+Geometric raster operations include the shifting, flipping, mirroring, scaling, rotation or warping of images.
 These operations are necessary for a variety of applications including georeferencing, used to allow images to be overlaid on an accurate map with a known CRS (Liu and Mason 2009).
 A variety of georeferencing techniques exist, including:

-• Georectification based on known ground control points
+- Georectification based on known ground control points

-• Orthorectification, which also accounts for local topography
+- Orthorectification, which also accounts for local topography

-• Image registration is used to combine images of the same thing but shot from different sensors by aligning one image with another (in terms of coordinate system and resolution)
+- Image registration is used to combine images of the same thing, but shot from different sensors by aligning one image with another (in terms of coordinate system and resolution)

 R is rather unsuitable for the first two points since these often require manual intervention which is why they are usually done with the help of dedicated GIS software (see also Chapter 10).
 On the other hand, aligning several images is possible in R and this section shows among others how to do so.
 This often includes changing the extent, the resolution and the origin of an image.
 A matching projection is of course also required but is already covered in Section 7.8.